Gil Dozier

-Gilbert Lynel "Gil" Dozier (March 19, 1934 - September 23, 2013), was an attorney, businessman, farmer, and rancher who served from 1976 to 1980 as the Louisiana Commissioner of Agriculture and Forestry.
+Gilbert Lynel Dozier (March 19, 1934 - September 23, 2013), was an attorney, businessman, farmer, and rancher who served from 1976 to 1980 as the Louisiana Commissioner of Agriculture and Forestry.
 A Democrat, Dozier's political career ended with felony convictions and imprisonment for nearly four years.
 Most of his adult life was spent in and about Baton Rouge, Louisiana.

 Family background

 Dozier was one of two sons born in rural Fields in Beauregard Parish in southwestern Louisiana to the educators A. J. Dozier (1907–1997) and the former Sylvia Mae Hennigan (1910–1977).
 Dozier's brother, Kenneth Rufus Dozier (born 1938) of DeRidder, is partly named for their paternal grandfather, Rufus Dozier.
 Sylvia Dozier's mother, the former Myrtie Mae Whitman, died before her fortieth birthday in 1927 in childbirth with her ninth pregnancy.
 Sylvia's father, Gilbert Franklin Hennigan, for whom Gil Dozier received his first name, was a rancher, a member and president of the Beauregard Parish School Board, and from 1944 to 1956 a state senator for Allen, Calcasieu, Cameron, Jefferson Davis, and Beauregard parishes.

 As chairman of the Senate Education Committee, Hennigan was instrumental in the upgrading in 1950 of McNeese State University in Lake Charles to a four-year institution.
 Toby O'Rillion, the husband of Dozier's maternal aunt Hope, ran for the office of state comptroller in 1959 on the Bill Dodd intraparty ticket but was eliminated from the runoff election won by Roy R. Theriot, then the mayor of Abbeville in Vermilion Parish.
 O'Rillion was running to succeed Dodd in the former position of state auditor, renamed comptroller.
 With the new state constitution of 1974, the comptroller position became non-elected.

 A. J. Dozier obtained a master's degree from the University of Arkansas in Fayetteville.
 He began teaching in 1930 at Northwestern State University in Natchitoches, Louisiana.
 The family moved to Beauregard Parish, where he taught or was a principal for thirty-seven years in several locations, including Fields, Singer, and Merryville.
 Sylvia taught in DeRidder.
 After Sylvia died in 1977, the next year A. J. married the former Elizabeth Jane Huckaby Kelly (1918–2008), the widow of Elton D. Kelly (1916–1968), a football coach at Minden High School in Minden in Webster Parish in northwestern Louisiana, whose team won the Class AA state championship in 1963.
 The Kellys, who married in 1940, had three children, David Kelly, Kathy Kelly Hynson of Rosenberg, Texas, and Debby Kelly-Hiebert, Gil Dozier's step-siblings.
 The Kellys were science teachers in Minden; both had earlier been on the faculty at DeRidder High School.
 After Elton's death, Elizabeth, or "Libby," retired from teaching, became a registered dietitian and worked at various medical facilities in the DeRidder area.
 She also managed a small apartment complex.
 She died in 2008 at the age of ninety in Needville in Fort Bend County, Texas.